hortenciaarv/av-localization/README.md

 This repository contains five branches:
-- Noetic
+- Noetic: Puzzlebot simulation with ros1
-- Puzzlebot
+- Puzzlebot: Puzzlebot project
-- Kalman
+- Kalman: Kalman filter code
--
+- Interfaces: An interface to visualize puzzlebot information on the internet.